antiless/cleanclip-vuepress/src/index.md

 - title: 🚀 Easy to Use
   details: ⌘ + ; to bring up, 0-9 to paste, incredibly smooth.
 - title: 🌈 Full Format
-  details: Supports all copyable formats, text, link, images, files and more.
+  details: Supports all copyable formats, text, images, files, Sketch styles and more.
+- title: 📌 Main Window
+  details: A window pinned on screen has a powerful bookmark list and smart list.
-- title: 🧲 Context Switching-Free
+- title: 🧲 Quick Menu
-  details: The pop-up menu appears right at the input position.
+  details:  A quick menu that appears and disappears at the input position at any time.
-- title: 📌 Pinboards
-  details: Double-click ⌘ + ; to quickly access the Pinboards.
 - title: 🗳️ Paste Stack
-  details: Copy content consecutively into a queue, then paste them in order
+  details: Paste Stack provides a way to paste content quickly in order.
-- title: 🔍 Quick Search
-  details: Type a letter to instantly search and find even the oldest records.
-- title: 📱 View iPhone Records on Mac
-  details: Copy text and images on phone to view on Mac.
-- title: 🔜 Coming Soon
-  details: iCloud sync, paste sequences are coming soon.
-Stay tuned!
 - title:
   details:
 footer: Copyright © 2024 Nanjing Zui Mei Jia Technology Co., Ltd.